-This section presents several ways that you can set up fax machines to work with your system.
+This section suggests several ways you can set up fax machines to work with your system.
 It includes instructions for programming and using a Fax Management button on a system phone (in order to monitor the status of a fax machine and transfer calls to it with a single touch), transferring calls to the fax machine extension, and using an AT&T fax machine's Notify feature.